-- 13. The underlying philosophy of regulation changed with the crisis-policymakers recognize that prudential regulation to ensure the safety and soundness of individual institutions will not be sufficient to address systemic risks.
-The changes being proposed to the framework for financial regulation to address systemic risks fall into one of two broad categories-those that are aimed at reducing the likelihood of future crises and those that are aimed at managing them better. - 14.
+The underlying philosophy of regulation changed with the crisis-policymakers recognize that prudential regulation to ensure the safety and soundness of individual institutions will not be sufficient to address systemic risks.
+The changes being proposed to the framework for financial regulation to address systemic risks fall into one of two broad categories-those that are aimed at reducing the likelihood of future crises and those that are aimed at managing them better.

 The preventive measures focus on both strengthening existing micro-prudential (entity level) regulatory requirements, as well as developing a framework for macro-prudential (system-wide) regulation and supervision.
+The overall thrust of the preventive measures is to enhance the shock absorbers available in the system by increasing the buffers to cover losses and liquidity shortages, placing constraints on overall leverage in the financial system, and extending the regulatory perimeter to include all systemically important institutions, markets and instruments.

+Progress is being made in micro-prudential regulation and some enhancements to the regulatory framework have already been agreed, including: increased capital requirements for securitization products and for exposures in the trading book; improved firm-wide risk management; guidance on sound compensation practices for supervisory review; and increased disclosure requirements.
+Other micro-prudential regulation, namely higher minimum levels and better quality of bank capital, countercyclical capital requirements and more stringent funding liquidity requirements, has been formulated by the Basel Committee on Bank Supervision and is currently under discussion.
+While the initial objective was to implement these reforms by end-2012, assuming economic conditions are not adverse, the implementation of several measures, which were viewed by industry (and some supervisors)

+to have a significant adverse impact in the short term, is now expected to be pushed further out to 2015 and later.

-The overall thrust of the preventive measures is to enhance the shock absorbers available in the system by increasing the buffers to cover losses and liquidity shortages, placing constraints on overall leverage in the financial system, and extending the regulatory perimeter to include all systemically important institutions, markets and instruments. - 15.
-Progress is being made in micro-prudential regulation and some enhancements to the regulatory framework have already been issued and implemented, including: increased capital requirements in some areas, improved firm-wide risk management, guidance on sound compensation practices for supervisory review, and increased disclosure requirements for certain items.
-Other micro-prudential regulation, namely countercyclical capital requirements and more stringent funding liquidity requirements, is being formulated by the Basel Committee on Bank Supervision during 2010 with the objective of implementing these reforms by end-2012, assuming economic conditions are not adverse. - 16.
-An operational framework for macro-prudential supervision is still evolving.
-There is broad agreement on the components, which will enable regulation to take a more 'system-wide' view.3 The key features of the macroprudential approach are (i) dampening procyclicality so that both upswings and downturns are not amplified by regulations or market practices; and (ii) greater attention to systemically important financial institutions where significance is not judged by size alone, but also on other factors such as leverage, interconnectedness, or complexity.
+An operational framework for macroprudential supervision is still evolving.
+There is broad agreement on the components, which will enable regulation to take a more "system-wide" view.
+The key features of the macroprudential approach are (i) dampening procyclicality so that both upswings and downturns are not amplified by regulations or market practices; and (ii) greater attention to systemically important financial institutions where significance is not judged by size alone, but also on other factors such as leverage, interconnectedness, or complexity.
 The areas identified where procyclicality could be addressed range from: (a) changes to capital regimes; (b) provisioning for losses; (c) rules linked to accounting practices; (d) risk management systems; and (e) compensation schemes.
-Attention to systemic liquidity difficulties also falls into the macro-prudential realm.
+Attention to systemic liquidity difficulties also falls into the macroprudential realm.